sklyanchuk/zentime/README.md

-# zentime
+# ZenTime

-Zen Time - The service for accounting of your time.
+ZenTime is your time accounting service.